As a private meditation coach, many people ask me how to meditate better, how to improve their meditation skills, and progress in meditation.

 Maybe you just need more general calmness, in which case you should practice Anapanasati (Mindful Breathing).
 Maybe you want to feel more positively about other people, in which case you would do Metta (Loving Kindness).
 Or maybe you want more compassion, in which case you would do Karuna (compassion) or Tonglen (selfless compassion).

-One of my number one skills as a meditation teacher is having a wealth of knowledge about different techniques, and understanding which one would most help my student.
+One of my number one skills as a meditation teacher is having a wealth of knowledge about different techniques, and understanding which one would help my students the most.

 3: Deliberately increase distractions (yes, you read that right)